 The arm pump and knee injuries are the most common weak points.

-Don’t give up on the ailments or underestimate the problem, you can work your forearms to make them much stronger and you can introduce specific exercises to prevent knee injuries in your motocross workouts.
+Don’t give up on the ailments or underestimate the problem, you can work your forearms to make them much stronger and you can introduce specific exercises to prevent knee or shoulder injuries with your motocross workouts.

 The Best motocross workouts at home